KuyaShawn/Dealership_Project/README.md

 # Dealership
-This website was made for our customers who wants to wants to buy a new or used car and to get their car serviced at our in-house mechanic shop that will perform fixes and detailing work for customers with warranty.
-In the service area, the customer will be able to insert their personal information and car info for us to book them an appointment for servicing their car & if their car has fifty thousand miles or less, they apply for warranty services. once that information gets filled we check our data bases invoices to get that customer a day/week as to when we can book them.
+This website as a virtual showroom made for our customers who want to buy a new or used car.
+It is also for those who want to get their car serviced at our in-house mechanic shop that will perform fixes and detailing work for customers with warranty.
+In the service area, the customer will be able to insert their personal information and car info for us to book them an appointment for servicing their car & if their car has fifty thousand miles or less, they apply for warranty services.
+After the information gets filled we check our data bases invoices to get that customer a day/week as to when we can book them.
 # Authors
 * Eashune Abenojar - Co-Founder/Developer
 * David Pavlenko - Co-Founder/Developer